-They’d unknowingly created a tension around the table, each person shifting uncomfortably.
+They’d unknowingly created a tension around the table.Each person shifted with unease.
 Perhaps the after-effects of the previous night’s tryst between Travis and Katy still lingered in the air, heightening the family’s sensitivity.
 How were they to know that Bryan and Ben bantered back and forth like this frequently and that it meant nothing, that it was just a part of their friendship?

 As if on cue, Katy waltzed into the room, dressed in full snowboarding gear, her hair pulled back in a thick black braid, her lips colored fuchsia to match her bright pink finger nails.
-“Good morning, everyone!” she crooned, sitting down in an empty chair, grabbing a waffle.
+“Good morning, everyone!” she crooned, taking a seat, grabbing a waffle.
 She pulled the crusty, buttery squares apart and popped them into her mouth one at a time, eyeing Ben with her forever doe eyes.

 Travis must have noticed Ben’s surprise at her arrival, because he leaned in and whispered, “Did I forget to mention that she’s coming with us?”

 Disappointment and frustration pummeled down.
-You’ve got to be fucking kidding me, was the response Ben wanted to scream.
-But Travis frowned at him with regret and apology in his eyes, as if to indicate that he hadn’t wanted it, either, but perhaps felt the need to be the mature one, the one to extend an olive branch in hopes of dispelling the sibling friction that still blanketed the air.
+You’ve got to be fucking kidding me.
+Travis frowned at him with regret and apology in his eyes, as if to indicate that he hadn’t wanted it, either, but perhaps felt the need to be the mature one, the one to extend an olive branch in hopes of dispelling the sibling friction that still blanketed the air.
 Ben couldn’t be angry with him for that.
 And yet, he was.
-The brazenness and disrespect of Katy was sure to wedge between them again, but there was little he could do or say that wouldn’t make him sound like an unappreciative asshole, so he bit his lip and kept quiet.
+The brazenness and disrespect of Katy was sure to wedge between them again.
+But there was little he could do or say that wouldn’t make him sound like an unappreciative asshole, so he bit his lip and kept quiet.

 After breakfast, Travis disappeared to the bunkhouse to change, and Ben assisted Mrs. Cooper with the dishes.
 He washed, she dried, and they conversed about the weather and the mountains and how she’d become a ceramicist much later in life, after her husband’s passing, when she’d needed the therapy of creativity to help guide her through the grieving process.
 “Now, I want to be at the wheel all the time,” she said.
-“It’s more than therapy for me, at this point.
-It’s my daily passion.”
+“It’s more than therapy for me.
+It’s a daily passion.”
 She smiled at Ben, tilting her head a fraction.
 “Isn’t it funny how life can take such unexpected turns?”

 Ben nodded.
 Dipped his hands into the soapy water and pulled out another plate to scrub.
 “You have no idea how true that it is, Mrs. Cooper…”

 “Oh, I do know,” she insisted.
 “And, please, call me Elaine.
-By the way,” she added, touching his forearm, catching his eye.
-“It’s nice of you two to invite Katy along today.
+By the way,” she touched his forearm, caught his eye, “It’s nice of you two to invite Katy along today.
 She needs the recreation.
 She stays cooped up in this house too often, and I worry about her.”